-The repayment schedule for RPP loans should be structured to achieve an appropriate level of subsidy while maintaining a 1.15 DCR.
-The Agency reserves the right to adjust its interest lending rate to avoid negative amortization of its RPP loans.
+The repayment schedule for RPP loans should be structured to achieve an appropriate level of subsidy while maintaining a 1.15 Debt Coverage Ratio (DCR).
+The Agency reserves the right to adjust the lending rate to avoid negative amortization of the loan.